-Chelsea is in the fifth year of her Language and Literacy Education Ph.D. in the Gevirtz Graduate School of Education at the University of California at Santa Barbara.
-She is also working as a French Instructor with the Department of Modern Languages and Classics at The University of Alabama.
-She recently returned from collecting her dissertation data and teaching English in France during the 2017-2018 academic year.
+Chelsea is a PhD Candidate in Language and Literacy Education in the Gevirtz Graduate School of Education at the University of California at Santa Barbara.
+She is also working as Part-Time French Faculty at Georgia Gwinnett College.

 In 2011, Chelsea received her B.A. from the University of Southern Mississippi in Hattiesburg, with the double major of French and Spanish.
 She spent the following year in Lexington, KY, working for the Ameri-Lingua Group as a contract translator and interpreter while teaching a high school French independent study course and substitute teaching.

 In the spring of 2014, she completed her M.A. in French with an Applied Linguistics emphasis at the University of Alabama in Tuscaloosa, working with Dr. Isabelle Drewelow.
 During this time, she also worked as a teaching assistant for the French Department.
 Her research focused on embodiment in and outside of the French language classroom, and her thesis was entitled “Embodied activities and communicative strategies: A case study of French informal and classroom conversation.”
 Chelsea has given a number of conference presentations based on various aspects of this study.

 Chelsea advanced to candidacy during the summer of 2017, and spent the 2017-2018 academic year in France.
 There she collected the data for her dissertation, which focuses on the experiences of study abroad and teaching assistant visitors to France, and is titled “French Language Socialization Abroad.”
 She also worked as an English teaching assistant at the primary school level during this academic year through the Teaching Assistant Program in France while completing a Teaching English as a Foreign Language certificate through the International TEFL Academy.

 Chelsea’s research interests include second language learning and education, second language socialization, issues of identity, (intercultural) communicative competence, and the co-construction and negotiation of meaning in interaction.